 Sub Selection_Example2() Dim Rng As Range Set Rng = Range("A1:A6") Rng.Value = "Hello" End Sub

-This will insert the value of “Hello” to the cells A1 to A6.
+It will insert the value of “Hello” to the cells A1 to A6.

 For this, we cannot set a specific range of cells.
-Rather we need to Set the range as “Selection.”
+Rather we need to set the range as “Selection.”

 Code: